-Born in London and educated in West Germany‚ Olivia Fuchs went on to study at Westfield College‚ University of London and Berkley University‚ California before completing the Postgraduate Acting course at the Drama Studio‚ London.
+Born in London and educated in West Germany‚ and with dual citizenship (UK and German), Olivia Fuchs went on to study at Westfield College‚ University of London and Berkley University‚ California before completing the Postgraduate Acting course at the Drama Studio‚ London.

 Other projects include A Midsummer Night’s Dream (Royal Opera House‚ Covent Garden in the Linbury Theatre)‚ The Marriage of Figaro (English National Opera)‚ Rigoletto and La Traviata (Danish National Opera‚ Aarhus)‚ Rusalka (Opera Australia‚ for which she was awarded Best Director and Best Production in both the Helpmann and the Green Room Awards)‚ Cherivichki‚ May Night‚ The Rake’s Progress and The Magic Flute (Garsington)‚ Don Giovanni‚ Rusalka and The Pied Piper (Opera North)‚ Jenufa‚ Macbeth‚ Fidelio‚ Luisa Miller‚ Katya Kabanova and Pelléas et Mélisande (Opera Holland Park)‚ Romeo et Juliette (British Youth Opera)‚ The Magic Flute (Oviedo) and Saul at the Buxton Festival.